lbryio/spec/index.md

 lbry://@lbry#3f/meet-lbry
 ```

+##### Claim Sequence

-**Claim Sequence:** the Nth claim for this name, in the order the claims entered the blockchain.
-N must be a positive number.
-This can be used to determine which claim came first, rather than which claim has the most support.
+The _n_th claim for this name, in the order the claims entered the blockchain. _n_ must be a positive number.
+This can be used to resolve claims in the order in which they were recorded, rather than by which claim has the most support.

 ```
 lbry://meet-lbry:1
 lbry://@lbry:1/meet-lbry
 ```

+##### Bid Position

-**Bid Position:** the Nth claim for this name, in order of most support to least support.
-N must be a positive number.
-This is useful for resolving non-winning bids in bid order, e.g. if you want to list the top three winning claims in a voting contest or want to ignore the activation delay.
+The _n_th claim for this name, in order of most support to least total support. _n_ must be a positive number.
+This is useful for resolving non-winning bids in bid order.

 ```
 lbry://meet-lbry$2